MewsSystems/gitbook-connector-api/operations/services.md

 ## Get all availability blocks

-> This feature is being actively developed, features and behavior of this operation might change on short notice.
+> This feature is being actively developed, features and behavior of this operation might change at short notice.

 Returns all availability blocks filtered by services, unique identifiers and other filters.